-Veolia Mobile Water Services.
+NSI MOBILE WATER SOLUTIONS.
 Across Europe in heavy industries like Power, Chemical, Petrochemical and Refining, operators are facing an increasing challenge from their ageing assets including water treatment plants.
-The HSE cites the potential degradation of plant and equipment due to age related mechanisms such as corrosion, erosion and fatigue as a key issue for industry.
+The HSE cites the potential degradation of plant and equipment due to age-related mechanisms such as corrosion, erosion and fatigue as a key issue for the industry.
 In addition to safety concerns, ageing plants may also impact continuity of production.
 This can be seen in permanent onsite water treatment facilities.
 Water is a vital utility in many heavy industry processes and the demand for it is increasing with population and industry growth.
 Ageing plants are not always reliable or efficient and often emergency maintenance is required to avoid disruption to production which could result in costly downtime for operating sites.

-Emergency provision of temporary water treatment is well established and Veolia Mobile Water Services are well placed to meet these urgent requirements.
+Emergency provision of temporary water treatment is well established and NSI Mobile Water Solutions are well placed to meet these urgent requirements.
 However, more and more operators are recognizing and seeking the need for a more “permanent temporary” solution.
-Mobile water service providers can also bridge a gap for operators with a problematic plant until it can be replaced or repaired or even to bridge a time period if there are variations in feed water supply or quality.
+Mobile water solutions providers can also bridge a gap for operators with a problematic plant until it can be replaced or repaired or even to bridge a time period if there are variations in feed water supply or quality.

 An evolving solution